Series Connected Hybrid for the MagLab

 Current Magnet Projects

-At 25 tesla, this magnet, built for the Helmholtz Centre Berlin, is the strongest magnet of its kind in the world.
+In 2014, the MagLab completed the world's strongest magnet for neutron scattering for the Helmholtz Centre Berlin (HZB).
 Its field is 47 percent stronger than that of the previous record-holder, and it offers twice as much scattering angle as other magnets available for neutron scattering.

 Latest Science Highlight